SUSE/hanadb_exporter/README.md

   - `timeout`: Timeout to connect to the database.
 After this time the app will fail (even in daemon mode).
   - `hana.host`: Address of the SAP HANA database.
   - `hana.port`: Port where the SAP HANA database is exposed.
   - `hana.userkey`: Stored user key.
 This is the secure option if you don't want to have the password in the configuration file.
-The `userkey` and `user/password` are self exclusive.
+The `userkey` and `user/password` are self exclusive being the first the default if both options are set.
   - `hana.user`: An existing user with access right to the SAP HANA database.
   - `hana.password`: Password of an existing user.
   - `logging.config_file`: Python logging system configuration file (by default WARN and ERROR level messages will be sent to the syslog)